Dannark/BWO/README.md

 * [ ] Fix tree generation
 * [ ] Add hungriness
 * [ ] Change background music Volume dynamic

+### 15/07
+* Added 3 New Playable Sprites to play with
+* Added Start Location Selection
+* Character Creation UI
+* Added new UI Buttons and Keyboards

 ### 10/07
 * Solved problem not updating players when entering on my screen